frostyfosse/XmlMappingSample/README.md

 2. Not providing elements which are required in the xsd
 3. Adding or excluding namespace references

-This method is not preferred, but if you encounter an unpredictable changes to the data you receive this might help.
+This method is not preferred, but if you encounter unpredictable changes to the data you receive this might help.
 I wanted to use a different method than xpath (I ultimately wanted to use dynamic, but started a more traditional way) so you have both paths I created.